 A favorite fish of anglers across the nation, Cayuga Lake is one of the top lakes in New York State for these fish.
 Largemouths in Cayuga typically run 12” to 17” with 6lb+ fish taken on occasion.
 Numerous techniques work for these fish and fishing can be solid throughout the season - from opening day on the 3rd.
 Saturday in June through November.
 The fishing on Cayuga Lake for largemouths is typically concentrated in the northern third of this lake.
-The last few years on Cayuga Lake have shown people how great this lake can be for bass fishing - it's been really great!
+Fishing there over the past four or five years has been top-notch.
+Last year (2017) was a bit tougher than the previous years, but I would attribute that to the muddy water we had due to torrential rains in April - July, and the resultant lack of decent weedgrowth.

 Keuka Lake offers great bass fishing and Sodus Bay is another regional bass hotspot.
 Catching these fish consistently from day to day is a challenge as bass are affected by numerous weather factors.
 I keep up on the latest in the world of bass fishing by reading magazines like "Bassmaster" and keeping up on the national tournament scene online.
 Some largemouths are caught on Skaneateles Lake (mainly around the south end) and Owasco Lake is getting better and better for largemouths.
-They are fairly uncommon in Seneca Lake but can be found around the north end weedbeds and canal.
+The largemouth bass fishing on Seneca Lake has improved quite a bit in recent times.

 Here's a shot of yours truly holding an average Cayuga Lake largemouth bass caught in 2014.